uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 You have learned how to work with arrays and objects.
 You have also learned about (array and object) destructuring and the spread syntax.

-### Further reading

-There is no further reading for this section.